nosas/blog/deep_learning_python/ch3/article.md

 Each approach has its advantages and disadvantages in terms of flexibility, cost, and ease of use.
 I'll briefly discuss the advantages and disadvantages of each approach below, but I will not discuss setup at all.
+In short, the easiest way to get started is Google Colab or some cloud GPU instance.

 ### Physical machine with NVIDIA GPU

-Buying a machine with a GPU is not the easiest way to get started with DL, as it requires manual setup and it's also the most expensive upfront.
+Buying a machine with a GPU is not the easiest way to get started with DL, as it's the most expensive upfront and requires manual setup.
-The upfront cost is amplified by the current (as of May 2022) chip shortage and GPU scalpers.
+The upfront cost is amplified by the current (as of June 2022) chip shortage and GPU scalpers.
 This method involves installing proper drivers, sorting out version conflicts, and then configuring the libraries to use the GPU instead of the CPU.

 Most users already have NVIDIA GPUs installed on their computers.
 Given the large user base of TensorFlow, there are many tutorials for setting up NVIDIA GPUs for deep learning, so this is not a bad option for tech-savvy people.
+I run most of my deep learning code on my GPU as it's the most convenient option and does not require an internet connection.

 The alternative to buying a GPU is the use of embedded devices built specifically for efficient and highly-parallelized math operations, such as [NVIDIA's Jetson](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/) or [Google's Coral](https://coral.ai/products/).